Klaudia2432/Klaudia2432/README.md

 - 👋 Hi, I’m @Klaudia2432
-- 👀 I’m interested in Software Testing and coding
+- 👀 I’m interested in Software Testing and Coding (frontend is my passion)
 - 🌱 I’m currently learning cypress test automation framework and JavaScript
 - Working in Serenity BDD (Selenium based framework)
 - 💞️ I’m looking to collaborate on a lot of projects